K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: -bMOM algorithm

 \section{$K$-bMOM algorithm}

-This Section proposes an estimation procedure based on the MOM principle for clustering unlabeled data.
-Moreover, since the resulting partition of most of clustering approaches depends on the starting centers, we propose also a MOM-based initialization procedure.
+We propose in this section an estimation procedure based on bMOM statistics for clustering unlabeled data.
+Moreover, since the resulting partition of most of clustering approaches depends on the starting centers, we propose also a bMOM-based initialization procedure.